 Virtual reality is already available to us, but not yet at the best level.
 Several gaming companies have already begun to improve their photorealistic graphics in console and PC games.
 Developers are steadily improving this technology to make it indispensable in the lives of gamers.

-The demand for high-quality virtual reality is high: not being able to experience the familiar sensations of everyday life, locked in a lockdown cage, people turn their eyes to modern opportunities to transfer to other realities.
+Demand for high-quality virtual reality is high: unable to experience the familiar sensations of everyday life, locked in a lockdown cage, people are turning their eyes to the modern possibilities of transferring to other realities.

-The difference between games and other forms of entertainment such as movies will be erased completely.
-The new Unreal Engine 5 already produces a picture that is hard to distinguish from a Hollywood one.
-The actors’ virtual avatars become the heroes of Cyberpunk 2077 or Death Stranding: games are an interactive way of storytelling that will change the very drama and the relationship between the viewer and the writer.
+The difference between games and other forms of entertainment such as movies will be completely erased.
+New Unreal Engine 5 already produces a picture that is hard to distinguish from Hollywood.
+The actors’ virtual avatars become the heroes of Cyberpunk 2077 or Death Stranding: games are an interactive way of storytelling that will change the very drama and the relationship between viewer and writer.

-The fact that games are not tied to the platform thanks to cloud technologies will also affect our consumption.
-Users will pay for in-game content and for the social side of games like community access, not the platform.
-It will be possible to enter the virtual world from any device with a screen and a 5G connection: from a smart refrigerator to a smart watch.
+The fact that games will not be tied to the platform thanks to cloud technologies will also affect our consumption.
+Users will pay for in-game content and the social side of games like community access, not the platform.
+It will be possible to enter the virtual world from any device with a screen and a 5G connection, from a smart refrigerator to smart watches.

-Social Trends The ways in which the gaming component becomes a part of all spheres of society, the spreading video activities and game expectations of players.
+How the gaming component is becoming a part of all spheres of society, video activities are spreading, and players’ gaming expectations are changing.

 In the future, games will also transform the education system.
-Of course, they will not replace the lessons entirely, but rather become an addition to them: the skills learned in the games will be applied both in school and in work.
-For example, researchers from the University of Glasgow found that games develop critical and reflective thinking, and also have a positive effect on reaction.
-They even point out that games can help a person find employment.
-If, of course, one does not abuse the duration of the gaming sessions.
+Of course, they will not replace the lessons entirely, but rather become an addition to them/ The skills learned in the games will be applied both at school and at work.
+For example, researchers from the University of Glasgow have found that games develop critical and reflective thinking, and also have a positive effect on the reaction.
+They even point out that games can help a person find a job.
+Unless, of course, one abuses the duration of gaming sessions.

 Nostalgia and Games Remastering

 Despite the technical superiority of the new consoles, they cost little without a library of games.
-Next generation gaming is a matter of the future.
-In the meantime, many players under 35 have especially fond feelings for old games: some even use Playstation 3.
-The trend for nostalgia will spread into 2021.
+Next-generation gaming is a matter of the future.
+In the meantime, many players under 35 are especially fond of old games.
+Some even use Playstation 3.
+The nostalgia trend will continue into 2023.

-In order to provide players with the ability to play old games, it is necessary to maintain the possibility of backward compatibility with consoles of previous generations and remastering of old games for which there is practically no suitable hardware.
-Going back to basics has already shown its relevance in the film industry: Disney has benefited immensely and high box office returns from transforming classic cartoons into live-action films.
+In order for players to be able to play old games, it is necessary to maintain the possibility of backward compatibility with previous generations of consoles and remastering of old games for which there is practically no suitable hardware.
+A return to the basics has already shown its relevance in the film industry: Disney has benefited immensely and high box office returns from transforming classic cartoons into live-action films.

 Increased Distribution of Video Game Streaming

-Forced to stay at home, people are much more active in surfing communities in games of interest to them in search of interesting techniques, easter eggs, tips and just examples of a beautiful game.
-Therefore, streaming is moving beyond the classic YouTube and spreading to social networks, personal blogs and other platforms like Twitch, Periscope and others.
-People connect to the streams of their favorite franchises not only from PCs, but also from smartphones, tablets and even TVs, demonstrating a stable trend of moving away from standard television content towards custom gaming one.
+Forced to stay at home, people are much more actively browsing the communities of the games they are interested in looking for interesting tricks, easter eggs, tips, and just examples of a beautiful walkthrough.
+Therefore, streaming goes beyond classic YouTube and extends to social networks, personal blogs, and other platforms such as Twitch, Periscope, and others.
+People are joining streams of their favorite franchises not only on PCs, but also on smartphones, tablets and even TVs, showing a steady shift from standard TV content to bespoke gaming content.

 Clearer Touch of Inclusivity in Games

-Video games are a great way to draw the attention of a wide variety of audiences to issues of racism, sexism and homophobia, many of which have literally blown up the current year.
-The Sims 4 can be considered one of the most inclusive games in the industry today, because it gives players the freedom to create their own character, of any skin color, of any nationality or religion.
+Video games are a great way to raise the awareness of all kinds of audiences about the issues of racism, sexism, and homophobia, many of which have literally blown up this year.
+The Sims 4 can be considered one of the most inclusive games in the industry today because it gives players the freedom to create their Sim with any skin color, nationality, or religion.

-With the diversity and inclusiveness of games, it becomes much more apparent to players that they are open to the realization that everyone is different and that is great.
-Diversity may become more prevalent in video games as sectors across the entertainment industry strive for equality.
+With the diversity and inclusiveness of games, it becomes much more obvious to players that they are open to the realization that everyone is different, which is great.
+Diversity may become more prevalent in video games as sectors of the entertainment industry move towards equality.